 Adjust oven rack to middle position and preheat oven to 475 degrees.

 Combine 1 tablespoon oil, garlic, pepper flakes, and 1/2 teaspoon salt in 12-inch ovensafe nonstick skillet and saute over medium-high heat until fragrant, about 1 minute.

 Add crushed tomatoes, water, ziti and 1/2 teaspoon salt.

-Meanwhile, combine ricotta, remaining 1 teaspoon oil, 1/8 teaspoon salt, and 1/8 teaspoon pepper in a bowl.
+While the pasta is cooking, combine ricotta, remaining 1 teaspoon olive oil, 1/4 cup of grated Parmesan cheese, 1/4 teaspoon salt, and 1/8 teaspoon pepper in a bowl.
 Set aside.

-Stir in cream, Parmesan, and basil into the skillet and season with salt and pepper to taste.
+Stir in cream, 1/2 cup Parmesan, and basil into the pasta and season with salt and pepper to taste.

 At this point if your skillet is not ovensafe, transfer the pasta mixture into a shallow 2-quart casserole dish before sprinkling with the ricotta and cheese and baking.
 If you're really against turning on the oven you could cover the skillet with a lid and melt the cheese that way but it won't get browned and toasty.

-Add dollops of the ricotta mixture with a spoon and sprinkle mozzarella evenly over ziti.
+Add dollops of the ricotta mixture with a spoon on top of the pasta and sprinkle mozzarella evenly over ziti.